lightning/bolts/05-onchain.md

 # Revoked Transaction Close Handling

-If a node tries to broadcast old state, its peer can use the revocation key to claim all the funds.
+If a node tries to broadcast old state, the other node can use the revocation key to claim all the funds.

 ## Requirements